mar10/grunt-yabs/README.md

         manifests: ['package.json', 'testbower.json'],
         noWrite: true, // default to dry-run mode (remove this, when you are sure) },
+      // The following tools are run in order:
       check: { clean: true, branch: ['master'] },
-      bump: {}, // 'bump' uses the mode that was passed as `yabs:release:MODE`
+      bump: {}, // 'bump' also uses the increment mode that was passed as `yabs:release:MODE`
       run: {tasks: ['compile', 'jshint:dist'] },
       commit: {},
       tag: {},